PlainsightAI/legacy-docs/android-user-guide.md

 Reach.processCommand(remoteMessage, context)
 ```

-To listen push notifications from SixGill, register broadcast listners to intent with filter of `Reach.PUSH_BROADCAST`
+To listen to push notifications from SixGill, register broadcast listeners with `IntentFilter` of `Reach.PUSH_BROADCAST`

 ```java
 const pushReciever = new BroadcastReciver(){